INJURED IN MOTORCYCLE ACCIDENT LAWYER MN

 When you ride your motorcycle or are a passenger, follow these tips to stay safe:

 - Never ride your motorcycle after drinking.
 Alcohol greatly impairs your ability to safely operate a motorcycle.
 If you have been drinking, get a ride home or call a taxi.

 - Don’t let friends ride impaired.
 Take their keys away.

 - Wear protective clothing that provides some level of injury protection.
 Upper body clothing should also include bright colors or reflective materials, so that other motorists can more easily see you.

 - Maintain a safe speed and exercise caution when traveling over slippery surfaces or gravel.

 Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience successfully handling hundreds of car and motorcycle accident injury cases throughout MN.
 Pam was a former partner at Meshbesher & Spence, and offers small firm attention to her clients.
-If you have been injured in a motorcycle accident in MN, hit by a car or any other way, please call our office as soon as possible for a free consultation with a lawyer.
+If you have been injured in a motorcycle accident in MN, hit by a car or any other way, please call our office as soon as possible for a free consultation with an attorney.
 You may have a case even if you were not wearing a helmet.
-A top motorcycle accident attorney can meet with you to discuss to discuss your injury case at our offices in Edina, Woodbury and Minneapolis.
+A top motorcycle accident lawyer can meet with you to discuss to discuss your injury case at our offices in Edina, Woodbury and Minneapolis.
 An attorney can come to your home to discuss your motorcycle crash injury in St. Paul, Rogers MN, Elk River, Maple Grove, Brooklyn Park MN, Chanhassen, Chaska, and other cities throughout Minnesota.
 Our lawyers will always provide you with a free initial consultation and we never charge anything unless you are compensated for your injuries.